 One of our major disappointments with K2S is that it lacks apps.
 There are no web browser plugins nor are there any apps for the desktop or the smartphone.
 By extension this also means that the service is missing the one function we think is critical for any personal file sharing service: file sync.
 There is no way you can use the service to keep your files synchronised between devices, which is a feature that many of its peers like pCloud and Mega offer in their lowest tier Free account as well.

 K2S also isn’t winning any popularity contests by its lack of encryption options, which again is a far cry from its peers like Mega.
 K2S also has limited file previews that are only slightly better than MediaFire.
-The previews were also inconsistent, in that while the service would allow us to preview some video files, for others it only offered the download button.
+The previews were also inconsistent, in that while the service would allow us to preview some video files, for others it only offered the download button, though this is likely a different story for Premium Pro subscribers with “unlimited video preview”.
 Also it wouldn’t show previews for any files besides videos.

 We are also not fans of it’s ad-supported Free downloads that come with a forced time wait which is something you don’t get with Free accounts on other services or even with the completely free ZippyShare.